Which Pro Screenwriting Software To Choose

 FadeIn is free and supposedly crashes less than Final Draft.
 What else does it have going for it?

-For starters, it is available for PC, Mac, Linux, Android, and iOS.
 FadeIn also allows you to import and export in other file types like FDX, Celtx, and even Scrivener files.
-Plus, it has cloud storage backup capability like WriterDuet.

 Then, there’s this list of features that rival Final Draft’s functionality, including:

 • Autocomplete and Revision Mode.
-Like Final Draft’s SmartType, FadeIn’s Autocomplete tool suggests frequently used character and location names, while the program’s revision mode allows you to color code revisions and lock scenes.
+Like Final Draft’s SmartType, FadeIn’s Autocomplete tool suggests frequently used character and location names, while the program’s revision mode allows you to color-code revisions and lock scenes.

 • Easy Formatting.
-While FadeIn offers a built-in default formatting, you can customize the program formatting to control every aspect of your script’s layout and appearance, including image support for putting images in your script.
+While FadeIn offers a built-in default formatting, you can customize the program’s formatting to control every aspect of your script’s layout and appearance, including image support for putting images in your script.

 • Real-Time Collaborative Tools.
 FadeIn’s collaborative tools, while not as core to the program’s functionality as another program like WriterDuet, allow multiple writers to edit the document simultaneously, with changes made in real-time.